justin-97/Titanic-Project/README.md

 #### 1) Age
 Digging deeper into the `Age` variable, a boxplot was used to illustrate the distribution of ages of all passengers.

+**insert ages boxplot**

+**insert histogram**

+**Determining Interquartile Range (IQR) & no. of Outliers**

+The IQR was determined by subtracting the 75th percentile and 25th percentile.
+The upper and lower limits were then calculated using the IQR value.
+Any values outside of these limits i.e. below the lower limit and/or above the upper limit shall be deemed outliers.
+It was determined that there were only 11 outliers in the `Age`.

+We can leave these 11 passengers in, while we aggregate the `Age` mean of all passengers.
+This was determined as ***29.7*** years old.
+Lastly, we shall replace all missing values in the `Age` variable with 29.7.

+#### 2) Cabin
+Earlier, the `Cabin` column values were inconsistent.
+Cabins were assigned with a Letter, ranging from (A-H or T), followed with 1-3 numbers, indicating the room number.